kubewarden/kubewarden-controller/docs/rfcs/rfc/0001-policy-server-custom-resource.md

 Right now, to develop the controller, we just run `make run` and that's it.

 If we bring the webhook endpoint back, the local development might become more cumbersome.
-This needs more research, but it's not a blocking point IMHO.
+This needs more research, but it's not a blocking point.

 # Alternatives
 [alternatives]: #alternatives